France–Netherlands relations: Franco-Dutch War

-The Franco-Dutch War occurred in 1672–1678, shortly after the Kingdom of England and the Swedish Empire betrayed the Dutch Republic and supported France, disbanding the Triple Alliance.
+The Franco-Dutch War occurred in 1672–1678, shortly after France convinced England and Sweden to switch sides, disbanding the Triple Alliance.
 1672 is considered by the Dutch as the "Disaster Year" (Rampjaar).

-Supporting the Spanish Empire, the Dutch Republic was joined by the Margraviate of Brandenburg and the Holy Roman Empire, while the French army expanded through its alliance with the prince-bishops of Münster and Cologne.
-Prior to the French army's arrival into the Rhine, England had declared their third "navigation war" on the Dutch Republic (Third Anglo-Dutch War) in an attempt of a naval attack, but efforts were thwarted by Dutch admiral Michiel de Ruyter.
+Supporting Spain, the Dutch Republic was joined by the Margraviate of Brandenburg and the Holy Roman Empire, while the French army expanded through its alliance with the prince-bishops of Münster and Cologne.
+Prior to the French army's arrival into the Rhine, England had declared war on the Dutch Republic, but their efforts to coordinate with the French navy for attacks on the Dutch fleet ended in failure.
 By June 1672, France had established fortifications within the Rhine, including Rheinberg, Wesel, and Utrecht, and Münsterans began attacking the north, particularly Groningen.
 The following month, William of Nassau (the later William III) was acclaimed stadtholder.
 Upon arrival at the Lower Rhine region, the French army began retreating after witnessing the Imperial and Brandenburgian armies.
 By December, the Dutch were able to liberate a number of occupied territories in the north after the French had retreated while crossing the Dutch Water Line.
 However, in late 1673, the French army succeeded in capturing Bonn.
-In February 1674, the Kingdom of England and the Dutch Empire, along with the prince-bishops of Münster and Cologne, signed the Treaty of Westminster, ending the Third Anglo-Dutch War.
+In February 1674, England and the Dutch Republic, along with the prince-bishops of Münster and Cologne, signed the Treaty of Westminster, ending the Third Anglo-Dutch War.
 In August 1674, the Dutch-German-Spanish army entered the territory of northern France, under the command of William III of Orange, where they were met by the French army commanded by Louis II de Condé.
 In Seneffe, Condé blocked the Dutch-German-Spanish army by detaching about 500 horsemen to keep the Dutch vanguard busy, surrounding the Dutch-German-Spanish army and resulting to a tactical French victory.
 This became known as the Battle of Seneffe.
 In 1675, the Swedish army invaded Brandenburg.
 In March 1678, the French army had entered the Spanish Netherlands and besieged Ghent.

-Later that year until 1679, the Treaties of Nijmegen were signed between France, the Dutch Republic, the Holy Roman Empire, the Spanish Empire, the Prince-Bishopric of Münster, and the Swedish Empire, ending the Franco-Dutch War with the Franche-Comté and the Spanish Netherlands belonging to France, making them Europe's strongest power.
-The war sparked the rivalry between William III, who later conquered England as part of the Glorious Revolution, and Louis XIV, which intensified in the subsequent Nine Years' War (1688–97) and the War of the Spanish Succession (1701–14), both of which the Dutch Republic supported the coalition against the Kingdom of France.
+Later that year until 1679, the Treaties of Nijmegen were signed between France, the Dutch Republic, the Holy Roman Empire, Spain, Münster and Sweden, ending the Franco-Dutch War with the Franche-Comté and the Spanish Netherlands belonging to France, making them Europe's strongest power.
+The war sparked the rivalry between William III, who later became King of England as a result of the Glorious Revolution, and Louis XIV, which intensified in the subsequent Nine Years' War (1688–97) and the War of the Spanish Succession (1701–14), both of which the Dutch Republic supported the coalition against the Kingdom of France.
 Unfortunately for the Dutch Republic, the war also resulted in the decline of the republic's dominance in overseas trade.